 If we cannot remember where to find something, it will become a lot easier if we place our belongings in fixed areas.
 Organising your home and workspace so that your important belongings are always in the same place can do a lot to reduce headaches and prevent brain fog from affecting your daily routine.
 You can take steps like clearing up your room or table to be free of clutter, place printed materials in folders, or labelling drawers so that you know what each drawer contains.

 15. Write Things Down

 If you really cannot remember what you were supposed to be doing, writing things down can help.
 You can jot down notes inside a paper organiser or use an online calendar on your phone.
 When in doubt, just flip open the journal or app that you took your notes in to know exactly what you were supposed to be doing.
 Writing things down by hand has also been shown to improve one’s ability to recall the information that was written.

 Homage can help with many of the aspects of daily life that might become difficult for someone with Parkinson’s disease.
 Our trained Care Pros can provide therapy at home and reminders to take medication.
-We can also conduct health screenings so that you can stay on top of your health without needing to make frequent visits to a doctor.
-You can get personalised attention as our Care Pros will craft a personal healthcare plan with you to help you reach your targets and improve your health.
 We are here to help you thrive!

 Fill up the form below for a free consultation with our Care Advisory team.

 - Baxter, L. (2018, July 3).
 6 Types of Animals Used for Therapy.
 Addiction Services for York Region. https://www.asyr.ca/6-types-of-animals-used-for-therapy/